The diamond ‘Noor’ is stolen despite elite protection & sophisticated safeguards.

-It was the standard make.
-No need to dial any numbers like on a cellphone.
-Just press to hold and speak.
+His walkie-talkie was a standard make.
+Unlike a cellphone, there were no numbers to dial.
+Just press and hold a button to speak.
 Release to hear, auto adjust frequency.
-Patel thanked him and spoke into it telling Pringle where he would be if needed.
-Pringle grunted acknowledgement on the other end.
+Patel thanked him, and spoke into it telling Pringle where he would be, if needed.

 Soon, the chief SCB detective came to report to Sir Zubin.

-“What!
-How?”
-Zubin began to lose color fast.
+“What!”
+Sir Zubin began to lose color fast.
+"How?"

-“All this electrical stuff needs electricity," the chief detective said resignedly.
+“All electrical stuff needs electricity," the chief detective said resignedly.
 "So they were ineffective.
 The fire alarm made the guards leave their stations."

-"Noor’s own alarm was muffled in the fire alarm noise.
-But how the thief escaped the Infra-red sensors is still a mystery.
+"Muffled in the fire alarm noise," the chief detective replied calmly.
+"But how the thief escaped the Infra-red sensors is still a mystery.
 We are investigating.
-We’ll keep you posted”.
+Will keep you posted”.

-“Crap!” raged Zubin.
-Phlegm spat out of his contorted face as he tried to speak.
+"What about this thief?"
+Phlegm spat out of his contorted face, as Zubin tried to speak.
 "Anything on him?
-Or her?
-Or is it more than one?
+Her?
+Is it more than one?
 Got to be.
-How did they get away with this, despite all these arrangements?"
+How did they get away with this?
+Despite all these sophisticated security arrangements?"

-"We don’t know how it got there.
-Is there anything you know about other private security arrangements for Noor, that we don't know about?"
+"The only clue we have so far, inexplicable water around Noor’s glass chamber.
+We don’t know how it got there.
+Are there any other private security arrangements for Noor, that we don't know about?"

 Zubin stared hard at the detective, but shook his head.

-"Obviously done with inside help," the chief detective shrugged, "but no concrete clues at the moment.
-We are working on it.
-By the way, we found this walkie-talkie near the crime scene.”
+"Inside job then," the chief detective shrugged.
+"By the way, we found this walkie-talkie near the crime scene.”

 He was glad to be moving away from Zubin.
 He wanted to get on with his job.
-It was going to be a long night and he hated debriefing and reassuring clients straight after incidents.
+It was going to be a long night, and he hated debriefing and reassuring clients straight after incidents.
 But someone had to do it.

 He shrugged again and dialed a preset number on his cell phone.
 When the call was answered at the other end, he spoke into the mouthpiece, “It's me.
-Noor’s gone.”
+Noor’s gone!”